efroemling/ballistica/assets/src/server/README.txt

 - You may need to run dist/Vc_redist.x64.exe to install support libraries if the app quits with complaints of missing DLLs

-Please give me a holler at support@froemling.net if you run into any problems.
+Please give me a holler at support@froemling.net or check out ballistica.net/wiki if you run into any problems.

 Enjoy!
 -Eric